 Impactful and with a bite

-After the success of our small scale projects, Ecoteer has been asked to play a significant role in developing Perhentian into a top Ecotourism destination.
+After the success of our small scale projects, we have been asked to play a significant role in developing Perhentian into a top Ecotourism destination.
 This is a huge honour and a sign of the respect that we are gaining from decision makers in the Perhentian Islands.

 We have decided to adopt the United Nation’s World Tourism Organisation’s GLOBAL SUSTAINABLE TOURISM CRITERIA, which provides a holistic framework for responsible tourism (see http://www.sustainabletourismcriteria.org/).
 The checklists the UN have created will be used as the tool to help us measure our improvements, highlight areas where improvement is needed and to communicate our efforts to travellers and relevant communities.

 In 2008 Daniel met his wife to be Aida Ghani who also worked for a volunteer project working with orangutans and they decided to start Ecoteer Responsible Travel.
-Today Ecoteer Responsible Travel runs four project sites in Malaysia and one in Indonesia and is helping to promote various other projects in Asia and Africa.
+Today the projects are managed by Fuze Ecoteer Outdoor Adventures with Ecoteer Responsible Travel helping to sell the programmes in Malaysia and Indonesia.